 The PhD program requires that students take two comprehensive examinations in their chosen major fields of sociology.

-We offer comprehensive exams in the following core areas of department specialization: Crime & Socio-Legal Studies; Culture; Gender; Health & Mental Health; Immigration & Ethnicity; Networks & Community; Political Sociology; Stratification, Work & Labour Markets; Sociological Theory; Qualitative Methods; and Quantitative Methods.
+We offer comprehensive exams in the following core areas of department specialization: Sociology of Crime and Law; Culture; Gender; Health & Mental Health; Immigration & Ethnicity; Networks & Community; Political Sociology; Stratification, Work & Labour Markets; Sociological Theory; Qualitative Methods; and Quantitative Methods.

 We recommend that students take at least two courses in the area prior to taking the comp exam in that area. and offer courses at least every other year in all core areas; yearly in theory and methods.